toverux/HallOfFame/HallOfFame/LongDescription.md

 Hall of Fame then makes sure that no city falls into oblivion, by displaying each uploaded images as often as possible.

-The liking/favorite and trending screenshots mechanisms still allows the best creators to shine, but everyone is welcome, there is no downvote and no moderation based on skill.
+The likes and trending screenshots mechanisms still allows the best creators to shine, but everyone is welcome, there is no downvote and no moderation based on skill.

 ## Features

+- Supersampling all screenshots you make to **4K** resolution even if you play at a lower resolution, and makes better renders than the game’s native screenshot tool.
 - Have pictures displayed in the main menu, with various information about the city, the author, etc.
-- Choose between Full HD and 4K resolution for pictures shown in the main menu.
+- Give a like to the pictures you appreciate and see popular pictures.
 - Toggle menu UI visibility to admire the pictures (like a slideshow).
 - Fine-tune how the algorithm chooses screenshots that are presented to you (recent screenshots, most liked, ancient and forgotten, etc.).
 - Make screenshots and upload them via a dedicated interface, all in-game.
-- Supersampling all screenshots you make to 4K resolution even if you play at a lower resolution.
+- Choose between Full HD and 4K resolution for pictures shown in the main menu.

 **Much more to come!** See our feedback and feature requests board to follow the development and suggest/upvote features: